Europe’s Electricity-Sharing Model Hitting Slack Water, Analysts Warn

 Norway's former Finance Minister Trygve Slagsvold Vedum presents NATO Secretary General Jens Stoltenberg as Norway's new central bank chief at a news conference in Oslo, Norway, dated Feb.
 4, 2022.
 Terje Bendiksby/NTB via Reuters

-In terms of the risk to the UK, Mayer said it depends on how long it takes the government to accept that their 2030 decarbonization plans “will not work,” especially after the recent pullback by Denmark’s Orsted, the world’s biggest offshore wind developer, and nuclear plans that “can’t happen fast enough, even with welcome deregulation.”
+In terms of the risk to the UK, Mayer said it depends on how long it takes the government to accept that its 2030 decarbonization plans “will not work,” especially after the recent pullback by Denmark’s Orsted, the world’s biggest offshore wind developer, and nuclear plans that “can’t happen fast enough, even with welcome deregulation.”

-He said that gas supplies could be next.
+He said gas supplies could be next.

-“If Norway then closes the [underwater gas pipeline to the UK] for any reason, LNG [liquefied natural gas] alternatives will be both insufficient and extremely expensive.
-Pipe dreams can quickly turn into cost-of-living nightmares,” he said.
+“If Norway then closes the [underwater gas pipeline to the UK] for any reason, [liquefied natural gas] alternatives will be both insufficient and extremely expensive,” he said.
+“Pipe dreams can quickly turn into cost-of-living nightmares.”

 Hydropower

 In Norway, 90 percent of all power generation comes from hydropower, according to Norwegian state-owned hydropower company Statkraft.
-It is Europe’s largest renewable storage facility with close to 50 percent of Europe’s reservoir capacity.
+It is Europe’s largest renewable storage facility, with close to 50 percent of Europe’s reservoir capacity.

 Kathryn Porter, energy consultant at Watt-Logic, told The Epoch Times that the famous Nordic hydro system lacks pumping capacity.